Gilliam van der Gouwen: Life

 He was born in Antwerp around 1657.
-In the guild year 1669-1670, he was registered at the Antwerp Guild of Saint Luke studying engraving as a pupil of Pieter van Lisebetten.
+In the guild year 1669–1670, he was registered at the Antwerp Guild of Saint Luke studying engraving as a pupil of Pieter van Lisebetten.
 There is no record of van der Gouwen registering as a master in the Antwerp Guild.
 He left Antwerp and is recorded in Amsterdam where in June 1680 he started taking drawing classes with the German painter Pieter Rodingh.
 During the period of 14 months that the took the classes, Rodingh also helped him out with two of his engravings.
-Later a dispute arose between van der Gouwen and Rodingh over payment for the classes as well as for s portrait of van der Gouwen and his wife painted by Rodingh.
-The matter was amicably settled.
+Later a dispute arose between van der Gouwen and Rodingh over payment for the classes as well as for a portrait of van der Gouwen and his wife painted by Rodingh.
+The matter was settled amicably.

 He is also said to have studied with Gerard de Lairesse.
 He collaborated with de Lairesse on publications such as de Lairesse's Het groot schilderboeck ("Great Book of Painting"), published in 1710 for which he made the title page and various illustrations.
 He worked as an assistant in the workshop of the engraver and publisher Pieter van Gunst.
 He made for the sheet music publisher Estienne Roger various title pages for musical publications.
 An example is the title page of Arcangelo Corelli's Concerti Grossi published by Roger in Amsterdam in 1714.
 The print represents St. Cecilia Playing a Lute and was made after a design by the Italian painter Francesco Trevisani.